• GIFT IDEAS

 Tammy writes: “Chapel of the Holy Cross is not to be missed!
 Such a moving experience.
 It is a climb, so be prepared.”

-Stretch Your Legs at Montezuma’s Castle {Indian Ruins}
+Stretch Your Legs at Montezuma’s Castle (Indian Ruins)

-Have you ever visited Indian Ruins?
-They’re incredible, and a must-do when visiting Sedona!
-My favorite is Montezuma’s Castle {just south of Sedona}.
 You’ll be able to walk along a short, paved, approx. 1/3 mile trail and gaze up at some of the most incredible ruins nestled in the cliff!
-The ancient cliff dwellings {now around 900 years old} are just stunning!

-Have a Wild Ride at Slide Rock State Park {Natural Waterslides}
+Have a Wild Ride at Slide Rock State Park (Natural Waterslides)

-Are you ready for the time of your life?
-It’s time to get wet at Slide Rock State Park.
 This place is crazy…. basically it’s like natural waterslides formed in the rocks.
 Get ready for some thrills and lots of laughs!
-You may want to wear some water shoes!

 Terry writes: “Slide rock is fun in the summer months.”